-Recently someone in one of the sketching groups I belong to asked a great question: If the cheap art materials I buy work just fine, why spend more?
+Someone in one of the online sketching forums recently asked a great question: If the cheap art materials I buy work just fine, why spend more?

 Indeed.
 Why would anyone spend the extra money for expensive papers and paints if the bargain bin stuff works great?
 Certainly not me!
 I am on an extremely tight budget, and I buy the best art supplies I can afford.
 There is a very simple reason why.